jeffreyza/PIVX-Doc-Website-Content/05. masternodes_governance/09. masternodeSetupOnDigitalOcean/article.en.md

 When configuring the VPS, it is best to add a firewall.
 The masternode software uses port 51472, and the firewall can be set through the Digital Ocean dashboard to only allow UDP and TCP packets for this port.

-From inside the Digital Ocean dashboard, you can invoke an command line console for your new VPS.
+From inside the Digital Ocean dashboard, you can invoke a command line console for your new VPS.
 This console opens inside a browser and gives all the functionality needed to run a masternode.
 There is no need to use SSH or other remote-interface software.

 ## Installing and Configuring the Masternode Software